 European Community Association Agreement (ECAA) Turkish Nationals

-Therefore, the impact of the standstill clause is that Turkish nationals seeking leave to enter or remain in the UK as business person will have to get their applications considered under domestic rules.
+Therefore, the impact of the Ankara Agreement is that Turkish nationals seeking leave to enter or remain in the UK as business person will have to get their applications considered under domestic rules.
 The clause is therefore no less favourable to them than those in force when the UK joined the EU on 1 January 1973.
-The entry rules in vogue at that time were HC509 and the after entry rules were HC510.
+The entry rules are similar to the time they were HC509 and the after entry rules were HC510.

 Family members of Turkish ECAA Self Employed persons in the UK can apply to join their spouse, civil partner, unmarried or same sex partner or parent (if the applicant is a child under the age of 18 at the time of the application).
-They can opt for and apply for settlement in the UK.
+They can also apply for settlement in the UK.